WakelandBranz/Freshman-Year-S1-Notes/MATH 381 - Crawford/Homework/Homework 08/Scratch Work.md

 ===FIX UP THIS LOGIC===

+WTS that any amount of postage $n \geq 18$ can be formed using only 4-cent and 7-cent stamps.
+Base cases:

+## Old
 WTS $n \geq 18$ can be formed using only 4-cent and 7-cent stamps.
 Base cases:
 $n = 18$ can be formed with 2 7-cent stamps and 1 4-cent stamp $\to 18 = 7(2) + 4(1)$.